PossumMonarch/Mission-To-Mars/README.md

 ## Story 3:

 Completed the task without issue after getting confused initially.
+Failed to use Git.